Fibber McGee and Molly: Running gags

-That Fibber lacked a regular job led to numerous references and jokes: Mayor La Trivia often offered McGee mundane jobs at City Hall using flowery decriptions such as "looking in on the higher-ups at City Hall" (a window-cleaning job).
+Fibber's lack of a regular job led to numerous references and jokes: Mayor La Trivia often offered McGee mundane jobs at City Hall using flowery descriptions such as "looking in on the higher-ups at City Hall" (a window-cleaning job).
 Another was for Fibber to work in disguise for days at a time as the Wistful Vista Santa Claus.

 "Fibber" McGee is overly proud of past misdeeds, sometimes recalling nicknames acquired; many involved a bad pun.
 An accusation of being a glib talker became "Ad Glib McGee".
 And making expressions with his eyes led to the nickname "Eyes-a-muggin' McGee" (a play on the popular Stuff Smith swing tune "I'se A-muggin'").
 The opening involved much boastful alliteration.

-The couple's Peoria schoolmate (and Molly’s earlier boyfriend) Otis Cadwallader is the subject of a longstanding one-sided grudge by Fibber.
+The couple's Peoria schoolmate (and Molly's earlier boyfriend) Otis Cadwallader is the subject of a longstanding one-sided grudge by Fibber.
 The "corner of 14th and Oak" in downtown Wistful Vista was routinely given as a location for various homes, places of business and government buildings throughout the show's run.
 Whenever someone asks the time it is always half-past.

 McGee has a reputation for telling tall tales, and there are occasional jokes linking this propensity to his name "Fibber".
 In the episode "Fibber Changes His Name" (March 25, 1941), he goes so far as to claim that "Fibber" is his actual given name and not just a nickname.
 According to McGee, "I was named after my fourth cousin, Walpole J. Fimmer ... but the minister who christened me had a cold in his head."